GerritGeeraerts/markdown-cv/index.md

 `2009 - 2010` <span style="font-size:1.2em;">**Chief employee IT**</span>, University Ghent, Belgium
 * Writing a user story and developing a workflow tool for sales, laborants, customers and administration department.
   * [**.net, SQL, HTML, CSS**]
-* IT infrastructure management and support toghether with the central IT depratment.
+* IT infrastructure management and support toghether with the central IT department.
   * [Firewall, switches, dhcp, dns, wlan, aad, dns, deployment]

-## Skills
-* Languages
-	* Dutch: Mother Togue
-	* English: very good
-	* French: very good
-* Soft Skills
-	* Team player, eager to learn and teach, motivated, calm and thoughtful, creative, critical thinking, problem solving, analytic.

 <!-- ### Footer